KreeckCode/kreeckacademy/README.md

 - [ ] Improving user interface for input prompts and code execution feedback.
 - [ ] Fixing issues related to the compiler service endpoint returning 400 Bad Request.
 - [ ] General code review and optimization.

+## Fixed Issues
+- Automatic error reporting now creates support tickets.
+- Dynamic handling of input prompts and removal from the output.

 ---